Geodan/i3dm.export/docs/getting_started.md

 ## Visualize in Cesium

 Put the Cesium client (index.html and from directory samples\traffic_lights\cesium ) and the output folder with tiles on a webserver.

+In the Cesium client do not use the terrain because in the input data there is no altitude.

 Result should look like: